Maternity Leave Dilemma: Can You Get Leave Without a Permanent Appointment?

 sheetal-rajput

-I just want to know, I am working with an organization that didn't have any kind of leave policy, if somebody wants to get maternity leave would it be possible.
-Yet they have not appointed as a permanent employee.
-The probation period is over still no appointment letter.
-What would be the rules for maternity in that case?
+I just want to know, I am working with an organization that doesn't have any kind of leave policy.
+If somebody wants to get maternity leave, would it be possible, yet they have not been appointed as a permanent employee?
+The probation period is over, but still, no appointment letter has been issued.
+What would be the rules for maternity leave in that case?

 Dinesh Divekar